Ludensburger/Socket-C/BlackJack/modular/README.md

 ### Key Features

 - **Modularized Code**: The game’s logic is split into multiple files based on functionality, making it straightforward to understand and maintain.
-- **Efficient Build Process**: The `bash.sh` script compiles all necessary files and links them for execution, simplifying the build process.
+- **Efficient Build Process**: The `build.sh` script compiles all necessary files and links them for execution, simplifying the build process.
 - **Playable Blackjack**: The core functionality is a simple, text-based Blackjack game, with player and dealer interactions handled within the terminal.

 ## How to Build and Run

-To compile and run the game, you can use the included `bash.sh` script:
+To compile and run the game, you can use the included `build.sh` script:

 1. **Open a Terminal (or PowerShell)**: